airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

 ### Resizing Volumes
 To resize a volume, change the `.spec.resources.requests.storage` value.
 After re-applying, the mount should be extended if that operation is supported for your type of mount.
-For a production instance, it's useful to track the usage of volumes to ensure they don't run out of space.
+For a production deployment, it's useful to track the usage of volumes to ensure they don't run out of space.

 ### Copy Files To/From Volumes
 See the documentation for [`kubectl cp`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#cp).